Vancouver Island and Coast Economic Region Workforce Insights

 Employment: Regional vs Local Patterns

-The strong correlation (0.84) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
-This suggests that local employment closely follows regional trends.
+The weak correlation (0.19) between regional and local employment levels indicates relatively independent employment patterns.
+This suggests that local employment dynamics are largely independent from regional trends.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a strong correlation (0.87) between regional and local levels.
-This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.
+Employment rates show a weak correlation (0.20) between regional and local levels.
+This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.

 Unemployment Rate: Regional vs Local Patterns

-Port Alberni consists of the following communities: Port Alberni, Alberni-Clayoquot B, Alberni-Clayoquot D, Alberni-Clayoquot E, Alberni-Clayoquot F, Ahahswinis 1, Alberni 2, Tsahaheh 1, Klehkoot 2 .
+Port Alberni consists of the following communities: Port Alberni, Alberni-Clayoquot D, Alberni-Clayoquot E, Alberni-Clayoquot F, Ahahswinis 1, Alberni 2, Tsahaheh 1, Klehkoot 2 .

 Monthly Local Workforce Trends